mvolkmann/blog/src/nushell.md

 Nushell includes the Nu language which excels at "processing streams of structured data".
 This provides features that are somewhat like SQL for databases.
-It also has similarities to the Python-based Pandas data analysis library.
+It also has similarities to the Python-based
+{% aTargetBlank "https://pandas.pydata.org", "Pandas" %} data analysis library.
 These are features not typically seen in shell environments.
 It is far from a toy project and uses recursive descent parser that is driven by its many supported data types.